 Tinboats member kmfw160 stepped up to the plate to do a Trilene Big Game Review for us.
 Reviews by the members for the members are the best because there is no agenda.
-These reviews are one members opinion and experience and it is awesome that they want to share that with us.
-On that not I want to thank kmfw160 for doing this for us here at Tin Boats.
+These reviews are one member’s opinion and experience and it is awesome that they want to share that with us.
+On that, I want to thank kmfw160 for doing this for us here at Tin Boats.

 Trilene Big Game Review

 If you want a good line that won’t break the bank, this line is for you.
 I always recommend Big Game but also concede there are some better line choices out there.
-The price point of fishing tackle is becoming a big issue for me, and many others I’m sure, so having a solid, economical line to back-fill reels is nice.
+The price point of fishing tackle is becoming a big issue for me.
 If nothing else, it’s a great choice for beginners or ‘spare rods’ for friends.